-- List and comment on the percentage change between this valuation and the previous valuation for each of the following land classifications:
+- List and comment on the percentage change between this valuation and the previous valuation for each

+of the following land classifications:

-- o residential
+- residential

-- o commercial
+- commercial

-- o industrial
+- industrial

-- o rural production.
+- rural production.

 - Specify the impact of any amendments to planning schemes, local laws, etc. on the valuation.

 - Comment on development in the area of the rating authority, recent trends, geographical, social and other factors influencing general levels of valuation of properties in the area of the rating authority.

+Signea:

-Signed: Name and title:
+Name and title:

+Date:

-7.0 Glossary of terms
+7 Glossary of terms

-Definitions of terms commonly used in the 2024 Valuation Best Practice Specification Guidelines
+Definitions of terms commonly used in the 2026 Valuation Best Practice Specification Guidelines